donavon/thwack/README.md

 ### `params`

 This is an optional object that contains the key/value pairs that will be used to build the fetch URL.
-Is there are any `:key` segments of the `baseURL` or the `url`, they will be replaced with the value of the maything key.
+Is there are any `:key` segments of the `baseURL` or the `url`, they will be replaced with the value of the matching key.
 For example, if you did this:

 ```js
 thwack('orders/:id', {